tobega/tailspin-v0/TailspinReference.md

 _Possible future directions_: Support for exact arithmetic with rational numbers.
 Decimal numbers will probably have to be typed by number of significant digits and a unit.

+### Measures
+A measure is a number that has a unit.
+A unit is supplied within double quotes directly after a numeric literal, e.g. `5"m"`, or after a parenthesized expression, e.g. `(3 * 60)"s"`

+The unit may contain one slash ('/') separating a numerator and a denominator.
+The numerator and denominator may each be a product of alphabetic symbols, each with an optional positive integer power.
+The symbols of a product should be separated with a space, e.g. `3"N m/s2"`.

+Arithmetic between a measure and scalar numbers will result in a measure of the same unit.

+Comparing a measure to a scalar (with the scalar in the matcher) will work.
+Comparing measures will need to have the same unit.

+When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`

 ### Range literal
 A range literal produces a [stream](#streams) of numbers.
 They are specified by a start, an end and an optional increment, e.g. `1..10` will give the numbers 1 to 10 inclusive and `10..1:-1` does the same but backwards.